Skip to main content

 1. Skill asks for org name (or reads from git remote, or env var)

-3. Adds marketplace and installs org plugin
+3. Adds that marketplace and installs the org plugin

 4. Optionally configures local settings